 Brown Bear, Brown Bear, What Do You See? written by Bill Martin and illustrated by Eric Carle is a classic children’s book.
-It’s predictable, rhythmic, colorful, and pretty….BASIC.
-Yup.
-It’s pretty basic.
-Plain and simple.
-It doesn’t tell a story or move us emotionally (unlike Snuggle Puppy!), yet most toddlers love it.
-They want to speak it, sing it, and finish it.
-For these reasons, speech language pathologists like myself, also LOVE IT.
+It’s predictable, rhythmic, and colorful.

 - Point to your eyes or your child’s eyes when singing the words “see”.